Reviewed by Lauren Guilbeault

 - Being open or honest with others and letting them know how you feel in a healthy way, rather than acting passive-aggressively

-Although it is somewhat difficult to stop passive-aggressive behavior completely, especially if the behavior started from childhood, you can be proactive with the condition.
+Although it can be difficult to stop passive-aggressive behavior completely, especially if the behavior started from childhood, you can be proactive with the condition.
 Seeing a therapist for counseling can incredibly helpful, so it is transforming your thought patterns every day.
 Remember that you are responsible for your actions, and you can change them at any time.
 You can take an assessment test to learn more about the behavior.